 Synonymy: Allophylaceae Martynov, Koelreuteriaceae J. Agardh, Ornithrophaceae Martynov

 Evolution.
 Divergence & Distribution.
-Fossils ascribable to Sapindaceae are known from the later Cretaceous, while Cupaniopsis-type pollen is widespread in the fossil record, including from several sites in Africa, although Sapindaceae with this pollen are no longer found there (Coetzee & Muller 1984).
+Cupaniopsis-type pollen is widespread in the fossil record, including from several sites in Africa, although Sapindaceae with such pollen are no longer to be found there (Coetzee & Muller 1984).
 Wehrwolfea, with striate pollen and a floral formula of K 4 C 4 A 10(?+) G 3-4, is known from the middle Eocene of western Canada (Erwin & Stockey 1990).
 For the early Tertiary fossil history of what are now East Asian endemics, see Manchester et al. (2009).

 Pollination Biology.
 Species of Acer like A. rubrum are known for having very labile breeding systems.
 Renner et al. (2007b) studied breeding systems in the genus and found that dioecy evolved several times.